 Doing things that don’t scale – my Brian Chesky moment

-The evening sun shone warmly upon us, as the three of us sipped hot tea together in the slightly cold winds of November.
+The evening sun shone warmly upon us, as the three of us sipped hot tea together in the slightly cold November winds of India’s silicon valley.
 I had been discussing a plethora of topics with my partners E and S. (They would like to stay private.
 Hence, the post will refer to them as E and S).
 We realized we were falling into an analysis paralysis and decided to challenge ourselves.

 Humble beginnings through a public washroom

-The problem statement we narrowed down on was to help people surprise their respective partners / friends and give them the opportunity to make memories.
+The problem statement we narrowed down upon was to help people surprise their respective partners / friends and give them the opportunity to make memories.

 We entered a mall and used the washroom entrance to target people.
 We felt washrooms were the best way to target a larger set of consumers.
 And would also be easy since we did not have the necessary permissions to openly sell within the mall!